**Last Updated 2/2/2020

 - Lists of what worked well and what didn’t.

-- Help to plan your garden for the next season, keeping in mind crop rotation and variation.
+- A record to help plan your garden for the next season, keeping in mind crop rotation and variation.

 - Keeps your tasks organized and helps to maximize productivity.

 Set up your garden journal the same way you would your bullet journal starting with an index.
 Setting up your bullet journal index spread is simple.
 Leave the first few pages of your bullet journal blank and label them INDEX.
 For more index page ideas click here.

 If you are going to use your current bullet journal for gardening, I suggest using washi tape to mark the pages.
 This will make it easier later on when you are flipping through and trying to find something.

 Run the washi tape along the edge of the page and fold it over.
 When you look at your pages, you can easily find your gardening spreads.

 Garden Journal Dump Page

 If you have never used a dump page, you are missing out.
 In my garden, there is a lot that I want to do, to add, rearrange, etc. Writing everything down on a dump page helps to clear the clutter from your brain and organize it into easy to manage monthly tasks.

 I use a page in my bullet journal before I add in my future log.
 By looking at the tasks, I am able to assign them by importance to each month and spread out the to do list so it is more manageable.

 Here is an example of a dump page.
 I use this same method in my work bullet journal on a monthly basis.
 Dump pages are really a God sent tool to help me organize my thoughts and keep myself focused on completing the tasks at hand.